AaronYALai/Visual_Question_Answering/README.md

 This is the final project of the course [**Machine Learning and having it deep and structured**](http://nol.ntu.edu.tw/nol/coursesearch/print_table.php?course_id=942%20U0590&class=&dpt_code=9210&ser_no=51785&semester=104-1&lang=EN) of National Taiwan University (offered by [**Hung-yi Lee**](http://speech.ee.ntu.edu.tw/~tlkagk/index.html)):

-Need to build an AI system to answer multiple choices question according to their corresponding images.
+**Task**: Need to build an AI system to answer multiple choices question according to their corresponding images.

 An example is shown below:

 ![overview](https://github.com/AaronYALai/Visual_Question_Answering/blob/master/img.png)